Opening Night Reception

 Stargazing at Burrishoole Abbey FRI

-WEATHER PERMITTING (!), join Derek Dempsey and members of Newport Astronomy Club for some stargazing at one of Mayo's premier stargazing sites.
+WEATHER PERMITTING (!), join members of Newport Astronomy Club for some stargazing at one of Mayo's premier stargazing sites.

 Come along for a laser-pointer tour of the early November sky.
 The sign-post stars in the Summer Triangle and the Big Dipper will be used to show you how to easily navigate around the night sky.
 At the same